DimkaBraginskiy/apbd_09/README.md

-The 1st task is working by the following endpoint: http://localhost:5027/api/warehouse (not sure whether the port number will stay the same)
+The 1st task works by the following endpoint: http://localhost:port/api/warehouse The 2nd task works by the following endpoint: http://localhost:port/api/warehouse/procedure